Climate Progress Dashboard: Marking progress one year on

 One step forward, one step back?

-Stepping back to review the last twelve months, the chart below plots the changes in the temperature rises implied by each indicator since the dashboard is launched.
+Stepping back to review the last twelve months, the chart below plots the changes in the temperature rises implied by each indicator since first publication.
 While moves in the wrong direction (toward higher temperatures) equal the number pointing to improvements, there are reasons for optimism in the overall picture.

 Absolute change in temperature rise implied by each indicator since mid-2017 (degrees Celsius)